WHAT IS HISTORIC ANYWAY? WHEN IS OLD JUST OLD AND WHEN IS IT “HISTORIC?”

 Think of it like this.
 An old building might need everything stripping out and starting again.
 The paint might be peeling, the carpets might be worn and the electrics might be shot.
 An electrician (search “Barnett Electrical: electric panel upgrade” if you need one) can replace all of the electrics for you, transforming an old building into a modern one full of swish tech and bright lights.
 Historic buildings, on the other hand, might have peeling paint, worn carpets and dangerous electrics, but none of it should be removed.
 Instead, the fabric and structure should be restored and preserved for future generations to experience.
 Historic buildings can’t and shouldn’t be modernised – they can be made safe and sound, but they can never be modern.

 Often, a building’s historic status comes down to what historians and preservationists think.
 A conservation officer will also look at a building to determine if it’s worthy of keeping.
 Fifty years, for example, is often considered a milestone for a house to be considered historic in the US, but in Europe and Asia, fifty years is considered relatively new, so it entirely depends on historical context.
+Another aspect to consider would be the ease of buying and selling – depending on how important the building is considered, there may be certain restrictions placed on the passing of such property from one hand to the next.
+Some old (or even historic) properties may be easily sold with auctioneers like those at Connect UK Auctions, while others may have more stringent regulations placed on buying and selling, by authorized bodies.

 You can also have “historic” buildings that are not worth saving, making the definition of historic harder to define.
 This may be due to their state of disrepair, where an old building has been left to rot and is so badly damaged it wouldn’t be worth the money needed to restore it.